 Unless you’ve been living under a rock these past few months, you have probably heard about the novel coronavirus pandemic that has forced countries to go on total lockdowns all across the globe.
-With the government requiring people to practice social distancing and self-quarantine procedures as well as various establishments closed, it’s easy to see how businesses, both big and small, and regardless where you are located in the world, can suffer huge losses.
+With the government requiring people to practice social distancing and self-quarantine procedures as well as various establishments closed, it’s easy to see how businesses, both big and small, and regardless of where you are located in the world, can suffer huge losses.

 Apply for a business grant.